Website traffic is an important factor to the growth of any business as it is the gauge by which website owners measure the success of their venture.

 - Ensure you have a consistent brand identity across profiles

-- Optimize social profiles by updating your bio with relevant information
+- Optimize social media profiles by adding pertinent information to your bio.

 - Publish posts at popular times